 5. Get enough sleep

 It cannot be stressed enough how important sleep is.
 We all have our internal body clocks and respective circadian rhythm.
-It is no secret that amidst today’s hustle and bustle, there are many sleep-deprived individuals, and it’s easy to be counted among them when you are a working mother.
+It is no secret that there are many sleep-deprived individuals amidst the today’s hustle and bustle, and it’s easy to be counted among them when you are a working mother.
 The National Sleep Foundation prescribes adults have at least 7 to 9 hours of sleep.

 To have a consistent and quality sleep, you have to set your bedtime and go to bed at the exact time every night.
 Try to switch off the artificial light or at least place a low-light lamp so your body can detect that it’s nighttime and release serotonin that will help you fall asleep.